Certified Resume Writer, Career Coach, and Business Writer

 Give the impression that you care about and understand what the interviewer is saying.
 Display this via your body language, positive affirmations, and thoughtful questions.

 As you can see from this article, your communication skills matter to potential employers.
-They want assurance that you will be able to successfully interact with clients and colleagues, resolve conflicts, collaborate within teams, and more.
+They want assurance that you can successfully interact with clients and colleagues, resolve conflicts, collaborate within teams, and more.

-To show the interviewer you’re a great communicator
+To show the interviewer that you’re a great communicator

 - watch your body language